Guidance for Applicants

 Current UK regulations aligned British Civil Airworthiness Requirements (BCAR) Section A with European regulations in August 2012.
 The changes apply to aircraft excluded from European Council Regulation (EC) 216/2008, including those aircraft listed in Annex II, commonly referred to Non-EASA aircraft.

-The CAA issue a non-expiring CofA and a National Airworthiness Review Certificate (National ARC) for each aircraft.
+The CAA issue a non-expiring CofA, National Airworthiness Review Certificate (National ARC) and noise certificate (if required) for each aircraft.
 This is carried out when the current CofA is presented for renewal if not already transitioned to a non-expiring CofA.
 There is longer an option to renew a CofA for 3 years.
 After receipt of your non-expiring CofA and initial National ARC, the National ARC can be extended for two years, after which time a full airworthiness review will be required prior to a new National ARC being issued.

-The recommendation for the initial issue of a National ARC may only be made by a BCAR CAMO (A8-25) or an M3 (A8-15) organisation that holds appropriate approval for this purpose.
+The recommendation for the initial issue of a National ARC may only be made by a A8-25 (CAMO) or an A8-15 (M3) organisation that holds appropriate approval for this purpose

-Non-military State aircraft, those used for commercial air transport, or public transport are to be managed by an A8-25 BCAR CAMO and maintained by an A8-23 (M1) organisation.
+Non-military State aircraft, those used for commercial air transport, or public transport are to be managed by an A8-25 (CAMO) and maintained by an A8-23 (M1) organisation.

-Remaining CofA aircraft may have their continuing airworthiness managed by a BCAR CAMO or they can have an annual review performed by a CAMO, for those aircraft below 2730kg the annual review can also be carried out by an A8-15 (M3) organisation, or an appropriately licensed engineer.
+Remaining CofA aircraft may have their continuing airworthiness managed by an A8-25 (CAMO) or they can have an annual review performed by an A8-25 (CAMO).
+For those aircraft below 2730kg the annual review can also be carried out by an A8-15 (M3) organisation or an appropriately licensed engineer.

-For aircraft below 2730kg MTOW, maintenance may be performed by M1, M2 (A8-24) or independent certifying staff.
+For aircraft below 2730kg MTOW, maintenance may be performed by an A8-24 (M1), (M2) or independent certifying staff.

 In order to successfully make an application you must provide: